codeparty/blog/source/_posts/2012-10-03-now-hiring-join-the-derby-core-team-at-lever.markdown

 ## Sweet office in downtown San Francisco

-We are located in our pilot customer’s office near Civic Center in San Francisco.
+We are located in our pilot customer’s office in San Francisco.
 In addition to the best user feedback a team could ask for, we also get three free meals a day, free snacks, an office full of talented engineers and designers to learn from, and a spectacular roof deck.

 ## Learn a ton, and build a fantastic company